Super Bowl XXXVI: Playoffs

 In the AFC Championship Game, the Patriots traveled to Heinz Field to face the Pittsburgh Steelers, who were coming off a 27–10 win over the previous season's Super Bowl champion Baltimore Ravens.
-New England scored first with a 55-yard punt return touchdown by Brown, but in the second quarter, Brady was knocked out of the game with a sprained ankle.
+The Patriots scored first with a 55-yard punt return touchdown by Brown, but in the second quarter, Brady was knocked out of the game with a sprained ankle.
 He was replaced by Bledsoe in Bledsoe's first game action since being injured in September.
 Upon entering the game, Bledsoe quickly moved the Patriots down the field and threw an 11-yard touchdown pass to Patten to give the Patriots a 14–3 halftime lead.
-Early in the second half, the Steelers moved from their own 32 to the New England 16, where they lined up for a field goal by Kris Brown.
+Early in the second half, the Steelers moved from their own 32 to the Patriots' 16-yard line, where they lined up for a field goal by Kris Brown.
 However, Brandon Mitchell blocked the kick, Brown picked up the ball at the 40 and ran 11 yards before lateraling to Antwan Harris, who took it 49 yards for a touchdown that made the score 21–3.
-But Pittsburgh scored two third-quarter touchdowns to make the score 21–17.
-The Patriots ended the comeback attempt by scoring a field goal in the fourth quarter and intercepting 2 passes from Steelers quarterback Kordell Stewart in the final 3 minutes of the game.
+But the Steelers scored two third-quarter touchdowns to make the score 21–17.
+The Patriots ended the comeback attempt by scoring a field goal in the fourth quarter and intercepting two passes from Steelers quarterback Kordell Stewart in the final 3 minutes of the game.